Louis-MG/MetaDBGWAS/README.md

 # Motivation

 This tool expands the work of [DBGWAS](https://gitlab.com/leoisl/dbgwas) [(Jaillard et al, 2018)](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007758) and brings it to the metagenomic scale.
-It finds variants significantly associated with a given phenotype, and outputs its findigs in interactve, web-based graph components.
+It finds variants significantly associated with a given phenotype of interest, and output its findings in a web page.
+Thta web page shows the selected unitigs with their surounding graph component, and a user-provided annotation can be used.

 # Requirements